-All food must be eaten in the cafeteria or designated picnic areas.
+All food must be eaten in the cafeteria or other areas designated for food consumption.

 Students are NOT permitted to leave school grounds during lunch without permission from an administrator.
 This includes all parking lots.

 Attendance

 Students who do not attend a minimum number of scheduled classes as stated below, regardless of the reason for the absence, may be denied academic credit.
 Students whose absences exceed the following guidelines may lose credit for the course: